nuslds/storytelling/part4.md

 - How can your audience use your website content?
 Can they take a photo of it and publish it in their website?

 Copyright/permissions:
 - Who owns the images/materials?
 Do you have permission?
-Citations?
-Terms of use?
+How to cite?
+What are the terms of use?

 _